John Oliver is finally back and he has a devastating plan to take on Donald Trump

 "How did we get a pathological liar in the White House?"

 "How did we get a pathological liar in the White House?"
-Oliver asked, before exploring the source of Trump's lies (Breitbart and Alex Jones' conspiracy-ridden website Infowars) and why his supporters are willing to accept false information.
+Oliver asked, before exploring the source of Trump's lies (Breitbart and Alex Jones' conspiracy-ridden website, Infowars) and why his supporters are willing to accept false information.